+Each of the documents listed above is discussed in more detail in later chapters of this LSPS.
 Importantly, the LSPS gives effect to the Western City District Plan, implementing the directions, priorities and relevant actions at the local level.
-It also outlines how Federal and State initiatives will create changes at the local level.
+It also outlines how Federal and State initiatives will create changes at the local level

-The LSPS integrates with Council's Community Strategic Plan (CSP) which has a similar but broader role in setting out how Council will work to meet the needs of its community.
+The LSPS integrates with Council's Community Strategic Plan (CSP) to meet the needs of our community.
 The LSPS's planning priorities, strategic directions and actions provide the basis for decisions about how we will use our land resources and assets to achieve our community's broader goals.
-Campbelltown's CSP aims to deliver the following four key outcomes: